 The exclusive right to a commercial name can be acquired by its first use in commerce and ends with the closing of the company or the establishment that uses it.
 However, it is advisable to register it properly, with the appropriate authorities.
 This way you can better protect the use of the name and secure your brand.
 You’ll be more able to prevent its improper use by third parties that seek to promote their commercial activities with it.
 This avoids brand dilution and public confusion.

-Commercial name registration process
+Company name registration process

 In Costa Rica, the registration of a commercial name can be made within a period of no more than 6 months and the protection begins from the moment the application is approved.
 It is important to mention that this protection not subject to manual renewal, since it is associated with the business and its ongoing operational existence.